georgekaval/Blackjack-game/README.md

 2.As a user, I should be given an $200 allowance to play with.

-3. As a user, I should be told when I need to place an ante.
+3.As a user, I should be told when I need to place an ante.

-4. As a user, I should be dealt 2 cards.
+4.As a user, I should be dealt 2 cards.

-5. As a user, I should be able to see my cards.
+5.As a user, I should be able to see my cards.

 6.As a user, I should be able to see 1 of the dealers 2 cards.